Wigner distributions for n arbitrary observables: Acknowledgements

 \section{Acknowledgements}

-We acknowledge support from the RTG 1991 and CRC 1227 DQ-mat founded by the DFG, and the BMBF project Q.com.
+We acknowledge support from the RTG 1991 and CRC 1227 DQ-mat founded by the DFG, and the BMBF project Q.Link.X.
 R.S. gratefully acknowledges A. Ketterer and A. Asadian for inspiring discussions.